dassoumik/work-day-scheduler/README.md

 - This assignment gave a complete hands-on working knowledge with jQuery.
 - Learning the ready() function which waits until Document Object Model (DOM) is ready, to execute the JavaScript code.
 - Learning to use $(this) to identify the current element of the last event within event handler function.
+- Learning the Luxon utillity to handle date objects and functions.